Russ Harvey Consulting - Computer and Internet Services

 Sextortion

-One disturbing phishing attack is sextortion: obtaining intimate images under false pretenses, then using them to blackmail you into providing money (ransom) or additional images.
+Sextortion is obtaining intimate images under false pretenses, then using them to blackmail you into providing money (ransom) or additional images.

 Simply put, sextortion is blackmail.
 It's when someone threatens to send a sexual image or video of you to other people if you don't pay them or provide more sexual content.